 demonstrates significant malfeasance, financial or otherwise, by any appointed representative of the collaborative board of directors or any employee of the educational collaborative.

-(b) The Commissioner shall provide written notification to the board of directors and to the chairs and superintendents of the member districts of the probationary status, the circumstance(s) that caused the Commissioner to take such action, and the actions necessary to correct the problem.
+(b) The Commissioner shall provide written notification of the probationary status, the circumstance(s) that caused the Commissioner to take such action, and the actions necessary to correct the problem to the collaborative board of directors and to the chairs and superintendents of the member and non-member districts.
 Upon a determination by the Commissioner that the health or safety of students is at risk, the Commissioner will order the collaborative board of directors to undertake emergency steps to immediately remedy the circumstances and will monitor the collaborative to ensure compliance with the directive.

 (c) A collaborative placed on probationary status shall submit a remedial plan to the Department for approval by the Commissioner within 20 days of being notified that it is on probationary status.
 Such remedial plan shall outline the steps to be taken by the collaborative to correct the circumstance(s) causing the probationary status.
-The collaborative remedial plan shall be provided to each member district and approved by the collaborative board of directors before it is submitted to the Department.
+The collaborative’s remedial plan shall be provided to each member district and approved by the collaborative board of directors before it is submitted to the Department.
 The Department shall monitor the collaborative's progress in meeting the goals of the remedial plan.

 (d) If after 60 days, or such other period as the Commissioner may specify, said remedial plan is unsuccessful in remedying the circumstance(s) leading to probation or alleviating the cause(s) of the probation, the Commissioner may take one or more of the following actions: